What do my teeth have to do with my fertility?

 How to improve dental health and fertility?

-Whether periodontal disease is a risk factor for infertility or the other way around, it's worth spending time and energy to take care of your dental health.
+Whether periodontal disease is a risk factor for infertility or the other way around, it is worth spending time and energy taking care of your dental health.

 This is especially relevant given research showing that treating cavities and gum disease can improve male fertility and pregnancy outcomes.

 The risk of developing periodontal disease depends on a variety of factors; genetics, general health habits, the presence of other diseases and finally, oral hygiene.
-Little can be done about genetics, but there is much to be done in terms of health habits and oral hygiene practices.
+Little can be done about genetics, but there is much to do in terms of health habits and oral hygiene practices.

-It is not easy to find a place for prevention in today's busy schedules.
-It is interesting to agree with the dental clinic an annual, semi-annual appointment reminder or according to the professional's criteria.
-This will be useful so as not to postpone these appointments over time.
+It is not easy to find space for prevention in today's busy schedules.
+It is interesting to agree with the dental clinic on an annual, semi-annual appointment reminder or at the discretion of the professional.
+This will be useful so as not to postpone these appointments in time.
 Regular dental cleanings are essential to maintain oral health and healthy gums.

 Regular visits to the dentist

 One or two visits to the dentist a year is something that every schedule can afford.
-Later, depending on the case, more regularity may or may not be necessary.
-The only way to contain a cavity, before it generates major complications, is to treat it before it gets worse.
-By the time you feel pain, the dental infection is already well developed in the gums.
+Afterwards, depending on the case, more regularity may or may not be necessary.
+The only way to contain a cavity, before it generates major complications, is to treat it before it worsens.
+By the time you feel pain, the dental infection is already well developed in the gum.

 Also check the gums

-An excess of patients to visit in consultations can lead to not having time to carry out a complete review of both teeth and gums.
-It's good to make sure the dental hygienist knows this is important to your case.
+An excess of patients to visit in consultations can lead to there being no time to carry out a complete check-up of both teeth and gums.
+It is good to make sure the dental hygienist knows that this is something important to your case.
 It doesn't hurt to mention the ongoing fertility process to capture their attention and dedication.

 Clean regularly and correctly

 Brushing your teeth after each meal, or at least twice a day, is a basic exercise for oral health.
-It is necessary to brush your teeth well and also your gums.
+It is necessary to brush your teeth and gums well.

 Gently but repeatedly.
 LINK electric toothbrush with pressure sensor